talon-one/TalonOne.cs/docs/ManagementApi.md

             // config.AddApiKeyPrefix("Authorization", "Bearer");

             var apiInstance = new ManagementApi(config);
-            var applicationIds = applicationIds_example;  // string | Filter by one or more Application IDs, separated by a comma. (optional) var sort = sort_example;  // string | The field by which results should be sorted.
+            var applicationIds = applicationIds_example;  // string | Checks if the given catalog or its attributes are referenced in the specified Application ID.  **Note**: If no Application ID is provided, we check for all connected Applications.  (optional) var sort = sort_example;  // string | The field by which results should be sorted.
 By default, results are sorted in ascending order.
 To sort them in descending order, prefix the field name with `-`.  **Note:** This parameter works only with numeric fields.  (optional) var pageSize = 56;  // int? | The number of items in the response. (optional)  (default to 1000) var skip = 56;  // int? | The number of items to skip when paging through large result sets. (optional)